Support Sets in Exponential Families and Oriented Matroid Theory: Introduction

 Although slightly hidden, the connection to oriented matroid theory is very natural.
 The starting point, and another focus of the presentation, is the implicit description of exponential families for discrete random variables inspired by so called Markov bases \cite{geigermeeksturmfels06}.
-It is described in Theorem \ref{sec:implicitization-theorem}.
+It is described in Theorem \ref{thm:implicitization-theorem}.
 We study the---not necessarily polynomial---equations that define the closure of the exponential family and relate them to the oriented matroid of the sufficient statistics of the model.
 In the case of a rational valued sufficient statistics, our observations reduce to the fact that the non-negative real part of a toric variety is described by a circuit ideal.
 We emphasize how the proof of this fact uses arguments from oriented matroid theory.

+The oriented matroid also plays a role when one tries to parametrize the closure of an exponential family.
+The usual exponential parametrization naturally extends to a part of the boundary if the parameters are replaced by their logarithms.
+With the help of the positive cocircuits of the oriented matroid one can construct a parametrization of the whole closure.

 This paper is organized as follows.
 In Section \ref{sec:expfamsec} we develop a theory of implicit representations of exponential families which is analogue to and inspired by algebraic statistics \cite{geigermeeksturmfels06}.
 In contrast to the toric case we do not require the sufficient statistics to take integer values and thereby leave the realm of commutative algebra.
 What remains is the theory of oriented matroids.
 We discuss how answers to the support set problem look like in the language of oriented matroids and discuss examples coming from cyclic polytopes.
 These polytopes are well known in combinatorial convexity for their extremal properties, as stated, for instance, in the Upper Bound Theorem.
+In~\ref{sec:param-descr-overl} we show how to obtain a surjective parametrization of the closure of an exponential family.
 In Section \ref{sec:OrMat} we discuss the basics of the theory of oriented matroids and reformulate statements from Section \ref{sec:expfamsec} in this language, making the connection as clear as possible.